hungg261/GenTest/README.md

 Inspired by "testlib.h".

 Note: I will update and maintain it frequently (hopefully).
+Rawhhhhh

 HCMC, Vietnam, 2025.